awsdocs/amazon-emr-release-guide/doc_source/emr-spark-configure.md

 # Configure Spark<a name="emr-spark-configure"></a>

 You can configure [Spark on Amazon EMR](https://aws.amazon.com/elasticmapreduce/details/spark/) using configuration classifications\.
-For more information about using configuration classifications, see [Configure Applications](emr-configure-apps.md)\.
+For more information about using configuration classifications, see [Configure applications](emr-configure-apps.md)\.

 Configuration classifications for Spark on Amazon EMR include the following:
 + `spark`—Sets the `maximizeResourceAllocation` property to true or false\.
 When true, Amazon EMR automatically configures `spark-defaults` properties based on cluster hardware configuration\.
 For more information, see [Using maximizeResourceAllocation](#emr-spark-maximizeresourceallocation)\.
 + `spark-defaults`—Sets values in the `spark-defaults.conf` file\.
-For more information, see [Spark Configuration](https://spark.apache.org/docs/latest/configuration.html) in the Spark documentation\.
+For more information, see [Spark configuration](https://spark.apache.org/docs/latest/configuration.html) in the Spark documentation\.
 + `spark-env`—Sets values in the `spark-env.sh` file\.
-For more information, see [Environment Variables](https://spark.apache.org/docs/latest/configuration.html#environment-variables) in the Spark documentation\.
+For more information, see [Environment variables](https://spark.apache.org/docs/latest/configuration.html#environment-variables) in the Spark documentation\.
 + `spark-hive-site`—Sets values in the `hive-site.xml` for Spark\.
 + `spark-log4j`—Sets values in the `log4j.properties` file\.
 For settings and more information, see the [log4j\.properties\.template](https://github.com/apache/spark/blob/master/conf/log4j.properties.template) file on Github\.
 + `spark-metrics`—Sets values in the `metrics.properties` file\.
 For settings and more information, see the [metrics\.properties\.template](https://github.com/apache/spark/blob/master/conf/metrics.properties.template) file on Github, and [Metrics](https://spark.apache.org/docs/latest/monitoring.html#metrics) in Spark documentation\.

-## Spark Defaults Set By Amazon EMR<a name="spark-defaults"></a>
+## Spark defaults set by Amazon EMR<a name="spark-defaults"></a>

 The following table shows how Amazon EMR sets default values in `spark-defaults` that affect applications\.